 It’s normal to feel anxious when facing a challenging situation, such as a job interview, a tough exam, or a blind date.
 But if your worries and fears are preventing you from living your life the way you’d like to, you may be suffering from an anxiety disorder.
-There are many different types of anxiety disorders—and many effective treatments and self-help strategies.
+There are many different types of anxiety disorders—as well as many effective treatments and self-help strategies.
 Once you understand your anxiety disorder, there are steps you can take to reduce your symptoms and regain control of your life.

 Anxiety is a normal reaction to danger, the body’s natural response to danger, an automatic alarm that goes off when you feel threatened, under pressure, or are facing a stressful situation.

 In moderation, anxiety isn’t always a bad thing.
 In fact, anxiety can help you stay alert and focused, spur you to action, and motivate you to solve problems.
 But when anxiety is constant or overwhelming—when it interferes with your relationships and activities—that’s when you’ve crossed the line from normal anxiety into the territory of anxiety disorders.

 Do I have an anxiety disorder?